swaptacular/swpt_accounts/README.rst

 1. In case of prolonged network disconnect, creditors can synchronize their state with the server, without losing data or money.

-2. Messages may arrive out-of-order, without causing any problems (with the exception of possible delays).
+2. Messages may arrive out-of-order, or be delivered more than once, without causing any problems (with the exception of possible delays).

 3. The protocol is generic enough to support different "backend" implementations.
 For example, it should be possible to implement a